641n/641n.github.io/index.md

 ### Custom Theme

 You can create your own custom theme but they involve some work of course.
 Check out [whoisjuan.github.io](http://whoisjuan.github.io/ "Press Ctrl if you wish to open this link in another tab") for an example.
+Check this [blog](https://github.blog/2017-11-29-use-any-theme-with-github-pages/) to learn more about using other themes in GitHub pages.

 ### About Me